Notker Wolf: Monastic life

-Wolf made his profession as a Benedictine monk on September 17, 1962, and was given the name "Notker" in honor of Saint Notker.
-He then began his philosophical studies in Rome, Italy, at the Benedictine Pontificio Ateneo Sant'Anselmo.
+Wolf began his profession as a Benedictine monk on 17 September 1962, and was given the name "Notker" in honor of Saint Notker.
+He then began his philosophical studies in Rome, at the Benedictine Pontificio Ateneo Sant'Anselmo.
 In 1965, he began studies at the Ludwig Maximilian University of Munich where he concentrated in the interdisciplinary fields of theology, philosophy, and natural sciences (zoology, inorganic chemistry, and the history of astronomy).
-He would be ordained a Roman Catholic priest on September 1, 1968, at St. Ottilien Archabbey.
-In 1970, Wolf would return to Rome and be appointed a professor of Natural Philosophy and Philosophy of Science at the Pontificio Ateneo Sant'Anselmo.
-In 1974, he would complete his doctor of philosophy (Dr. Phil.) degree from the same institution with a dissertation entitled "Das zyklische Weltmodell der Stoa.
-Ein Beitrag zur Geschichte von der Ewigen Wiederkehr des Gleichen (The cyclical world model of the Stoa: A contribution to the history of the eternal return of the same)."
+He was ordained a priest on 1 September 1968 at St. Ottilien Archabbey.
+In 1970, Wolf returned to Rome and was appointed a professor of natural philosophy and philosophy of science at the Pontificio Ateneo Sant'Anselmo.
+In 1974, he achieved his doctor of philosophy (Dr. Phil.) degree from the same institution with a dissertation entitled "Das zyklische Weltmodell der Stoa.
+Ein Beitrag zur Geschichte von der Ewigen Wiederkehr des Gleichen" (The cyclical world model of the Stoa: A contribution to the history of the eternal return of the same).

-Three years later, on October 1, 1977, Wolf was elected as the fifth Archabbot of St. Ottilien Archabbey.
-This also meant he became the Abbot President of the Benedictine Congregation of Saint Ottilien with monasteries and foundations scattered throughout the world.
-At the time this congregation had over twenty monasteries and over 1,100 monks throughout the world.
-Monks of this congregation are known as "Missionary Monks" and Wolf fulfilled his mandate by building hospitals, schools, colleges, and monasteries throughout the world.
+Three years later, on 1 October 1977, Wolf was elected as the fifth Archabbot of St. Ottilien Archabbey, and thus also Abbot President of the Benedictine Congregation of Saint Ottilien with monasteries and foundations scattered throughout the world.
+At the time the congregation had over twenty monasteries and over 1,100 monks.
+Monks of this congregation are known as Missionary Monks, and Wolf fulfilled his mandate by building hospitals, schools, colleges, and monasteries, including countries such as China and North Korea.

-On September 7, 2000, over 260 of the abbots of the Benedictine Confederation gathered in Rome and elected Wolf as the 9th Abbot Primate of the Order of St. Benedict.
+On 7 September 2000, over 260 of the abbots of the Benedictine Confederation gathered in Rome and elected Wolf as the 9th Abbot Primate of the Order of St. Benedict.
 Although an "Abbot Primate" possesses little real authority over autonomous monasteries or congregations of monks, this position does allow him to serve as the visible presence of the Benedictine Order to the larger world.
 The office of Abbot Primate was created by Pope Leo XIII in 1886 to serve the Benedictine community as its liaison to the Vatican and civil authorities, to promote unity among the various autonomous Benedictine monasteries and congregations, and to represent the order at religious gatherings around the globe.
 The Abbot Primate resides at the primatial abbey of Sant'Anselmo all'Aventino in Rome, as well as serves as the "Grand Chancellor" to the Pontificio Ateneo Sant'Anselmo.
-With the election of Abbot Gregory Polan as the new Abbot Primate on September 9, 2016, Wolf had completed sixteen years of service to the Benedictine Confederation.
+With the election of Abbot Gregory Polan as the new Abbot Primate on 9 September 2016, Wolf had completed sixteen years of service to the Benedictine Confederation.

-Wolf returned to his home abbey of St. Ottilien and continues his life as a monk.
-He had always been skilled at music, which he expressed both in the composition of Gregorian chant, the playing of the flute, and the enjoyment of playing the electric guitar in a rock band known as "Feedback."
-His continued passions include inter-religious dialogue, environmental issues, responsible immigration policies, and ethical leadership and management.
+Wolf returned to his home abbey of St. Ottilien and continued his life as a monk.
+He kept lecturing, including abroad such as in Tanzania and South Africa.
+His continued passions included inter-religious dialogue, environmental issues, responsible immigration policies, and ethical leadership and management.